Mycoearthdome/StreamZ/README.md

 - You can adjust the confidence threshold for matching existing speakers using `--threshold <value>`.
 Lower values (e.g. `0.5`) make the program more willing to reuse a known speaker label.
+- Use `--burn-in-limit <n>` to specify how many files are treated as an early burn-in phase with a higher matching threshold.
+By default around 20% of the dataset (between 10 and 50 files) is used.
+- `--max-speakers <n>` prevents unbounded growth of speaker classes.
+The default limit is the current number of speakers plus ten.

 ## Threaded Components